nukuutos/beaurel-demo/README.md

 If you want to search masters as guest you should set city to `Владивосток`

+## Timezone specific

+This web app depends on timezones.
+You can get an error on booking if server detects that there's time discrepancy.

 ## Database

 This demo uses **Atlas** version of Mongodb.
 Once a day I restore database and clean up yandex s3 bucket.